 However, with its accessible $20 stylist fee (that they then apply as a credit towards your purchase of any clothes you keep), Stitch Fix has a significant portion of the market share.

-Stitch Fix allows personal styling to be accessible, allowing more people the opportunity to have a fresh wardrobe.
+Stitch Fix allows personal styling to be accessible, giving more people the opportunity to maintain a fresh wardrobe.